ING-HGA/MassView-Assistant/README.md

 ## How to install
 1. Download the full project as .zip file or clone it (**green button in GitHub project main**).
-2. In R, or Rstudio (suggested), install the Shiny, MALDIquant, and MALDIquantForeing packages, it can be done with the command:
+2. In R, or Rstudio (suggested), install the shiny, MALDIquant, and MALDIquantForeing packages, it can be done with the command:
 ```
-install.packages(c('Shiny', 'MALDIquant', 'MALDIquantForeing'))
+install.packages(c('shiny', 'MALDIquant', 'MALDIquantForeing'))
 ```
 3. Set a working directory where the app folder is, on R Studio you can do it by selecting **Session > Set Working Directory > Choose Directory** ... or by console:
 ```
-swd("/Users/UserName/Desktop")
+setwd("/Users/UserName/Desktop")
 ```
-4. Load Shiny library:
+4. Load shiny library:
 ```
-library(Shiny)
+library(shiny)
 ```
 5. In the console execute (**Github change the name of the project be sure you put the name of the folder in the following command in quotation marks**):
 ```
-runApp(“MassView Assistant”)
+runApp(“MassView-Assistant”)
 ```